SofthouseVxo/Education/courses/html-css/lectures/markdown/lecture-html-css-3-html-intro.md

 * The ```<section>``` tag defines sections in a document, such as chapters, headers, footers, or any other sections of the document.
 * The HTML ```<section>``` element represents a standalone section — which doesn't have a more specific semantic element to represent it — contained within an HTML document.
 * Do not use the ```<section>``` element as a generic container; this is what ```<div>``` is for, especially when the sectioning is only for styling purposes.
 A rule of thumb is that a section should logically appear in the outline of a document.
+* Used for grouping together thematically-related content.
+Sounds like a div element, but it’s not.
+The div has no semantic meaning.
+Before replacing all your div’s with section elements, always ask yourself: “Is all of the content related?”